 There are two kinds of Pablo cafes: Casual Pablo and the singular “Premium Pablo”.
 (Premium Pablo in Dotonbori is closed for good!!)

 A Casual Pablo is behind OPA.

 If you don’t mind the wait, Premium Pablo is near Dotonbori Street.
+(Closed for good!!)

 This café easily has the most options and a number of items are only available at that location.
 Everything is also made to order!

 And the Victor is?

 Between my husband and myself, we cannot agree on which is better.

 I, having grown up with baked New York style cheesecakes, have a very set image in mind when I say I want to eat cheesecake.
 This concept is much closeer to a Pablo cheese tart, meaning that I am much more satisfied at Pablo.
 To me, a cheesecake from Rikuro is more souffle than cheesecake.
 It’s not bad–its just not cheesecake.
 Also, while I usually am never put off by raisins in my desserts, I think they are out of place in Rikuro’s…cake?

 My husband on the other hand enjoys the light fluffy texture of Rikuro.
 He also doesn’t like strong cheese tasting things.
 Even though Pablo doesn’t have that strong of cheese flavor, he still prefers Rikuro Ojisan.

 This doesn’t mean he nor I dislike the others preference…it’s just that our opinions clearly go in opposite directions.